-(f) Reflects legislation enacted with the 2003-04 State Budget which (1) directed \$170.1 million of additional other motor vehicle fees to the Dedicated Funds Pool in State Fiscal Year 2004-05 and thereafter; (2) directed \$59.9 million from the General Fund to the Trust Fund in State Fiscal Year 2004-05; and (3) increased the certificate of vehicle sale fee (projected to be \$12.0 million), the original title application fee (projected to be \$14.7 million) and the vehicle safety inspection fee (projected to be \$21.2 million) in State Fiscal Year 2004-05 and thereafter.
-The increased portion of these receipts will be deposited to the Trust Fund.
+(f) Reflects legislation enacted with the 2003-04 State Budget which (1) directed \$170.1 million of additional other motor vehicle fees to the Dedicated Funds Pool in State Fiscal Year 2004-05 and thereafter; (2) directed \$59.9 million from the General Fund to the Trust Fund in State Fiscal Year 2004-05; and (3) increased the certificate of vehicle sale fee (projected to be \$12.0 million), the

-(g) Reflects the 2005-06 Enacted Budget which (1) moved all remaining non-registration fees still deposited in the General Fund to the Dedicated Funds Pool; and (2) increased certain non-registration fees, and provided that all these fee increments be deposited to the Dedicated Funds Pool.
+- original title application fee (projected to be \$14.7 million) and the vehicle safety inspection fee (projected to be \$21.2 million) in State Fiscal Year 2004-05 and thereafter.
+The increased portion of these receipts will be deposited to the Trust Fund. - (g) Reflects the 2005-06 Enacted Budget which (1) moved \$169 million of all of the remaining non-registration fees still deposited in the General Fund to the Dedicated Funds Pool; and (2) increased certain non-registration fees, and provided that all these fee increments be deposited to the Dedicated Funds Pool. - (h) Estimated - (i) The estimate reflects the 2008-09 Executive Budget.
+The Executive Budget proposes to offer Western Hemisphere Travel Initiative (WHTI)-compliant drivers' licenses, effective September 1, 2008.
+Part of the WHTI fees will be deposited to the Dedicated Funds Pool

-(h) Estimated.